adamwhitman/crowdstrike/DeployAutomox_README.md

 5.1.18362.628
 ```

 2. Download and install the PSFalcon modules: You will need these for the Deploy-Automox.ps1 script to run as it calls several of these modules.
 To install it, you simply need to run ```Install-Module -Name PSFalcon``` from the Powershell CLI on device you will be deploying the agent from.
+Example below

 ```